To synchronize user fields with Micro Focus Connect, you use user maps and user matching.

 To create the user map:

 - Determine the fields you want to map.
 Jira is currently restricted to display name.
-ALM Octane user representation can be set to either email, full name, or name.This example will create a mapping between the Jira display name and ALM Octane email.
+ALM Octane user representation can be set to either email, full name, or name.This example creates a mapping between the Jira display name and ALM Octane email.

 - Exclude any data sources that are not required: Create a file named excludedatasources.txt in the ..\Micro Focus\Connect\UserMaps folder and add all the data source names that you want to exclude.
 Separate the entries with a line break.
 Note: The data sources names must match exactly, including upper and lower case.